konturio/nics-ansible/STEP-BY-STEP-GUIDE.md

   - Download the [ZIP file](https://github.com/NATO-NICS/nics-ansible/archive/master.zip).
 Unzip the file to create a directory named `nics-ansible-master` containing the nics-ansible playbooks.

-  - Run the command `git clone https://github.com/NATO-NICS/nics-ansible.git` to create a directory named `nics-ansible` containing the nics-ansible playbooks.
+  - Run the commands `apt install -y git && git clone https://github.com/NATO-NICS/nics-ansible.git` to create a directory named `nics-ansible` containing the nics-ansible playbooks.

 ## Installing Ansible
 There are many different options to install Ansible, at this time we are supporting Ansible 2.10 (ansible-base 2.10).